paquettm/420-302-VA_A25/LABS/LAB7_Python_IoT_Controller_MQTT-Based_Home_Automation_System.md

 - Use the file system navigator to change paths in the file system to your project base path, e.g., `/home/username/IoT_Controller/`
 - You should now see a folder name with your virtual environment name, e.g., `venv`.
 Right click on this name and you should see a context menu appear with the option to `Activate virtual environment`... click this.

-The virtual environment should now be activated and you could confirm this by seeing that, at the bottom right corner of your Thonny window, you can read **Local Python 3 &middot /home/username/IoT_Controller/venv/bin/python3**
+The virtual environment should now be activated and you could confirm this by seeing that, at the bottom right corner of your Thonny window, you can read **Local Python 3 · /home/username/IoT_Controller/venv/bin/python3**

 ### Step 1: Import Required Libraries